DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc I - The Lost Soul.md

 If Lady Wachter is not with the players, [[Non-Player Characters#Victor Vallakovich|Victor]] expresses surprise at the presence of the pentagram, noting with some awe that he could easily repurpose it for the purposes of the *etherealness* ritual.
 If [[Non-Player Characters#Lady Fiona Wachter|Lady Wachter]] is with the players, she offers the pentagram for use in the ritual, which Victor gladly accepts.

 Victor then places the *heartstone* at the center of the pentagram and directs the players to stand just inside the edge of the pentagram circle.
 If Lady Wachter is with the players, she rolls up her sleeves and enters the circle with them.
 If challenged, she gives the players a cool, steely look and says, “Of course I’m coming to get my little girl.”

+> [!abstract]+ **Fiona's Absence**
+> If the players attempt the ritual without Lady Wachter's assistance, the *etherealness* ritual fails.
+However, the disturbance draws Lady Wachter to the scene, where she can inform the players—if told and persuaded of their mission—that Wachterhaus's protective circle must first be lowered in order to allow creatures to pass into and out of the Ethereal Plane.

 When the players are ready to begin, Victor retrieves his copy of *Ethereal Entities* from a pocket in his cloak, using his *mage hand* spell to hold it open before him.
 Read: